open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/exporters.md

 ### Zipkin

-To send trace data to a Zipkin endpoint you'll want to configure a Zipkin exporter that sends to your endpoint.
+To send trace data to a zipkin endpoint you'll want to configure a zipkin exporter that sends to your endpoint.

 ```cpp